Do you speak the language?

 I sat for my ITIL Expert Certification very early on in my career in IT Service Management.
 It seemed like 6 months of information crammed into a two-week course of 10 hour days, followed by late nights in the hotel room in order to be ready for the next day.

 By the end of the class, I was dreaming about Problem Management and Configuration Items.

 But it wasn’t until several years later, that I began to realize how the lessons, and terminology learned in that ITIL class had become a part of my everyday vocabulary.

 The course gave me the language and the ability to apply it to everyday situations and challenges.

 Problem Management has always been a focus of mine.
 Primarily because I feel it gets overlooked often and it one of the least understood and implemented out of the ITSM processes.

 Customers become very good at Incident Management, but they find themselves dealing with the same exact Incidents over and over and over again.
 Never really figuring out what is happening or how to remove it.
 And they judge their performance on how well and quickly they can handle those incidents over time.

 I hear customers say that exact same about adopting ITIL and attending ITIL training.
 “It seems like overkill for our company” “ITIL just doesn’t make much sense for the business we are in”, but they fail to see the potential gains achieved by tasking a team with Problem Management and what that could mean for the activity levels of the Incident Management group.

-For me, ITIL, COBIT, and the many other myriad of frameworks for business process and management have one thing at their core…effective communication.
+For me, ITIL, COBIT, and the many other myriads of frameworks for business process and management have one thing at their core…effective communication.

 Communication between departments within the organization, communication with customers and clients who receive the products and services, and communication between the applications, devices, and databases that are used throughout the environment to provide these services are all critical to business success.